 Estimated tax.
-Partners may have to make payments of estimated tax as a result of partnership income.
+Partners may have to make payments of estimated tax during the year as a result of partnership income.

-Generally, the required estimated tax payment for individuals is the smaller of:
+Generally, estimated tax for individuals is the smaller of the following amounts, reduced by any expected withholding and credits.

-- 1) 90% of the tax to be shown on the current year's tax return, or - 100% of the total tax shown on the prior year's tax return.
+- 1) 90% of the tax expected to be shown on the current year's tax return. - 2) 100% of the total tax shown on the prior year's tax return.

-A different rule applies to individuals who receive at least two-thirds of their gross income from farming or fishing.
+Different rules apply to certain higher income individuals and individuals who receive at least two-thirds of their gross income from farming or fishing.